The Fifth Kingdom

 “Good, riddance” Pavel said.
 “I had feared for my daughters’ lives.”

-Brodia listened to the ensuing conversation with half an ear.
-Her mind swirled around the idea that the killer’s death hadn’t been confirmed yet.
-The conversation at the head of the table evolved into the rumors of Harpin preparing to invade Otanic.
-Brodia knew these stories were true, but Brother Amar dismissed them as if indifferent, claiming Grand Wizard Preem would destroy them just as Sarn the Sage did once before.
+Brodia listened to the ensuing discussion with half an ear.
+Her mind swirled around the idea that the Palace hadn’t confirmed the bastard’s death.
+The conversation at the table’s head evolved into rumors of Harpin preparing to invade Otanic.
+She knew these stories were true, but Brother Amar dismissed them as if indifferent, claiming Grand Wizard Preem would destroy them just as Sarn the Sage did once before.

-Brodia wanted to scream at the Brother that Harpin also had a wizard and that Otanic wasn’t ready.
-She would like to say it was her duty to defend Otanic, to lay down her life, which was much more than he would ever do.
+Brodia wanted to scream that Harpin also had a wizard and that Otanic wasn’t ready.
+She would risk her life defending Otanic, which was much more than he would ever do.
 But all she said was, “We all trust Wizard Preem will stop them.”
 However, the realization that people thought Otanic was safe gave her chills.
 Should I return to Kefnu?
-But, in the end she decided to leave it in Preem’s hands if she was wanted or not.
+But, she left it to Preem if he wanted her or not.